Michael Graves: Product and furniture designer

 In addition to his architecture, Graves became a noted designer of consumer products.
 His distinctive style was well known among the general public in the United States in 1980s and 1990s, when he began designing household products for major clients such as the Target Corporation, Alessi, Steuben, and The Walt Disney Company.
 Over the years, the Michael Graves Design Group, a part of his design firm, designed and brought to market more than 2,000 products.

 In the early 1980s, Ettore Sottsass recruited Graves to become a member of Memphis, a postmodern design group based in Milan, Italy.
 Graves began designing consumer products such as furniture and home accessories.
 Especially notable is his "Plaza" dressing table.
 Around the same time, Graves became associated with Alessi, a high-end Italian kitchenware manufacturer.
 Graves designed a sterling silver tea service for Alessi in 1982, a turning point in his career, and he was no longer known solely as an architect.
 After the $25,000 tea service began to attract buyers, Alberto Alessi commissioned Graves to design a moderate-priced kettle for his company.
 In 1985 Graves designed his iconic a stainless-steel teakettle (9093 stovetop kettle).

 The kettle featured a red, bird-shaped whistle at the end of the spout.
 It remained the company's top-selling product for fifteen years.
 In honor of its thirtieth anniversary in 2015, Graves designed a special edition version with a dragon replacing the kettle's bird-shaped whistle.

-In Italy in 1987, clock on display Apollodoro Gallery, seventh event The Hour of Architects, with Hans Hollei, Arata Isozaki, Ettore Sottsass, Paolo Portoghesi, paintings by Paolo Salvati, Rome.
+In Italy in 1987, clock on display Apollodoro Gallery, seventh event The Hour of Architects, with Hans Hollein, Arata Isozaki, Ettore Sottsass, Paolo Portoghesi, paintings by Paolo Salvati, Rome.

 In 1997–98, when Graves designed the scaffolding used in the restoration of the Washington Monument in Washington D.C., he met Ron Johnson, a Target executive who appreciated his product designs.
 (The Target Corporation contributed $6 million toward restoration of the monument.)
 The result of their acquaintance was the formation of a business relationship between Graves and the U.S. retailer that lasted until 2012.
 Graves began the collaboration with Target by designing a half-dozen products for the mass-consumer market.
 His collection of housewares began selling in Target stores in January 1999.